| Directed

 slasher films.
 If not for the oriental actors, you'd think you were

 watching a Wes Craven extravaganza.
+Despite

 this, I still can't bring myself to call it a copycat.
 There’s